What Is a Direct Indictment in Virginia?

 What Happens After a Direct Indictment?

-After getting an indictment, prosecutors typically obtain an arrest warrant, which names the individual prosecutors to want to arrest.
+After getting an indictment, prosecutors typically obtain an arrest warrant, which names the individual the prosecutors want to arrest.

 Taking a defendant into custody right after the indictment is essential to prevent potential leaks of information about the criminal case.
 In the federal system, one must appear before a federal Magistrate Judge within one to three days.